skycoin/cx/docs/[WIP]CXStruct_def.md

 - NameStringId  int
 - Offset int
 - Type enum
+    - Atomic
+    - PointerAtomic
+    - ArrayAtomic
+    - ArrayPointerAtomic
+    - SliceAtomic
+    - SlicePointerAtomic
+    - Struct
+    - PointerStruct
-    - CXAtomicI32
+    - ArrayStruct
-    - CXAtomicI32Pointer
+    - ArrayPointerStruct
-    - CXStruct
+    - SliceStruct
-    - CXStructPointer
+    - SlicePointerStruct
-    - CXArrayPointer
+    - Complex
-    - CXArrayAtomic
+    - PointerComplex
-    - CXArrayStruct
+    - ArrayComplex
-    - CXMap
+    - ArrayPointerComplex
-    - CXComplexType
+    - SliceComplex
-    - etc
+    - SlicePointerComplex
 - Meta enum
-    - if FieldType is CXAtomicI32Pointer, CXAtomicI32
+    - if Type is Atomic, the atomic type
-    - if FieldType is CXStructPointer, CXStruct
+    - if Type is Struct, the struct id
-    - if FieldType is ArrayAtomic, AtomicType
+    - if Type is complex, the complex id

 Note:
 - Implement SizeOf() method for CXTypeSignature, panics if asked for type for a complex/non fixed size, only sizeof simple types